pauvictorio/addprettier/README.md

 # Add Prettier

-This is a simple PowerShell script to configure [Prettier](https://prettier.io/) and [@ianvs/prettier-plugin-sort-imports](https://github.com/ianvs/prettier-plugin-sort-imports) for a project.
+This is a simple PowerShell script to configure [Prettier](https://prettier.io/) with [@ianvs/prettier-plugin-sort-imports](https://github.com/ianvs/prettier-plugin-sort-imports) for a React/Next.js project.

 The script checks for the existence of a `package.json` file.
-If found, it will add the necessary scripts to the `package.json` file and install the two packages as devDependencies using pnpm.
+If found, it will add the Prettier scripts inside `package.json`.
+Then, it will ask you if you want to install the two packages as devDependencies using pnpm.
 Otherwise, the script will exit immediately.

 It also checks for the existence of a `.prettierrc.json` file.
-If not found, it will copy the `.prettierrc.json` file from the `addprettier` folder to the root of your project.
+If not found, it will copy the `.prettierrc.json` file from this repository to the root of your project.
 Otherwise, it will skip this step so you can preserve your existing `.prettierrc.json` options.

 ## Why

-I'm lazy.
+~~I'm lazy~~ I want to be able to just run a single command to configure Prettier to my project.

 ## Requirements